TIBCOSoftware/snappydata/docs/best_practices/setup_cluster.md

 ![Concurrency](../Images/core_concurrency.png)

-### Configuring the scheduler pools for concurrency
+### Configuring the Scheduler Pools for Concurrency
 SnappyData out of the box comes configured with two execution pools:

 * Low-latency pool: This pool is automatically used when SnappyData determines a request to be “low latency”, that is, the queries that are partition pruned to two or fewer partitions. </br>